antlr/antlr4/doc/listeners.md

 }
 ```

-The exception will properly or the parser to bailout and the exception will not be thrown out:
+then the exception will properly cause the parser to bailout and the exception will not be thrown out:

 ```
 java.lang.NullPointerException: bail out